 The Italian pavilion has plenty of terrific food and drink options, which is what you’d expect when you think of Italy!
 There are two different restaurants: Via Napoli (specializing in pizza) and Tutto Italia (pasta and meat dishes).

-In the far corner of the pavilion is the Via Napoli pizza window (open seasonally, so it may not be open when you’re there) which serves fast food pizza slices.
-A great place if you need a quick snack in the middle of the day.
+In the far left corner inside of the pavilion is Pizza al Taglio, a fast food pizza counter serving up slices of pizza, cannoli, and drinks.
+Unfortunately the pizza window is only open seasonally, so it may not be open when you’re there.
+It’s a great place if you need a quick snack in the middle of the day.

-The best part of the German pavilion are the shops: you’ll see a lot of well-crafted items for sale: glasswork, cuckoo clocks, model trains, jewelry, crystal decorations, laser-cut designs in acrylic, etc. There’s also the usual assortment of country-specific candy, stuffed toys, clothing, etc. I always love spending some time at this shop and admiring the high quality German engineering and craftsmanship evident in the shop.
+The best part of the German pavilion are the shops, located on the left hand side as you’re coming in.
+The shops feature a wide array of beautifully-crafted items for sale: glasswork, cuckoo clocks, model trains, jewelry, crystal decorations, laser-cut designs in acrylic, etc. There’s also the usual assortment of country-specific candy, stuffed toys, clothing, etc. Spend some time looking around the shops and admire the high quality German engineering and craftsmanship.

-Sometimes people on Disney fan sites call this the Frozen pavilion for good reason: it’s been taken over by Frozen-mania!
+Many Epcot guests characterize this pavilion as the Frozen pavilion for good reason: it’s been taken over by Frozen-mania!
 After the success of the movie Frozen, Disney renovated the Norway pavilion to focus on Frozen and Frozen memorabilia.

-If you need a bite to eat, try the bakery Kringla Bakeri og Cafe.
+Regardless of your opinion on Frozen, a must-visit is the fast-food bakery Kringla Bakeri og Cafe.
 It offers sandwiches and also Frozen-themed pastry items.
-I recommend either the ham or smoked salmon sandwiches, plus a pastry (there’s usually something Frozen-themed with chocolate in it!) and a glass of your favorite beverage.
+Try the ham or smoked salmon sandwiches to get a sample of the flavors of Norway, plus a pastry (there’s usually something Frozen-themed with chocolate in it!).

-Once inside, you’ll find one of my favorite Epcot rides in the far left corner of the pavilion.
+Once inside, you’ll find one of the few World Showcase rides in the far left corner of the pavilion.
 The Gran Fiesta Tour is a slow water boat tour of Mexican sites themed with Donald Duck – I like to think of it as a Mexican-themed it’s a small world ride.
 The wait for the ride tends to be short as well, only 5-10 minutes.
-But if the wait for the ride or the pavilion itself exceeds more than 15 minutes, skip it.
+But if the wait for the ride or the pavilion itself exceeds more than 15 minutes, skip it and return later.